Documentation Index

 Step 3: Subscriber Setup with Session Token

-To unlock subscriber-only features (lens search, Assistant, subscriber Summarizer), you need a Kagi Session Token.
+To unlock subscriber-only features (lens search, Quick Answer, Assistant, ask-page, translate, subscriber Summarizer, and account settings management), you need a Kagi Session Token.

 Getting Your Session Token